srl-labs/learn-srlinux/docs/tutorials/l3evpn/underlay.md

 ///

-Both leafs have in their routing table a route to the loopback of the other leaf!
+Both leafs have in their routing table a route to the loopback of the other leaf and therefore the underlay routing is working as expected.

 ### Dataplane